Catieosaurus

 Catie Osborn, known by the username Catieosaurus, is an American author, speaker, TikToker, actor, podcast host, sex educator, and mental health and disability advocate, based in Atlanta, Georgia.
 Much of her (Note: Osborn uses both she/her and they/them pronouns.
 This article uses the former for consistency and clarity.) work is on the topic of living with ADHD, particularly its impact on sexuality and relationships.
 Since joining TikTok in November 2020, she has acquired over one million followers Her social media presence also includes Twitter, YouTube, Twitch, and OnlyFans.
-Additionally she hosts the podcastSorry, I Missed This: The Everything Guide to ADHD and Relationships with Cate Osborn produced by Understood.org, and co-hosts the podcast Catie and Erik's Infinite Quest with Erik Gude.
+Additionally she hosts the podcast Sorry, I Missed This: The Everything Guide to ADHD and Relationships with Cate Osborn produced by Understood.org, and co-hosts the podcast Catie and Erik's Infinite Quest with Erik Gude.
 Her commentary is known for focusing on the intersections of ADHD, neurodiversity, and kink.

 Career

 Theatre and acting

 Osborn attended Mary Baldwin University, where she received a Master of Fine Arts and a Master of Letters in Shakespeare and Performance.
 Her stage credits include Cressida/Hector in Troilus and Cressida and Puck in A Midsummer Night's Dream, both with the Compass Shakespeare Ensemble, and a 2015 Mary Baldwin production of Mary Zimmerman's Metamorphoses.
 Additionally, she worked for the Great River Shakespeare Festival as an education artist and graphic designer.
 Prior to her online career, Osborn was a professional stage manager and worked for a Shakespearean theatre company.